About katelyn

 Associate Marriage & Family Therapist

-Katelyn Montalvo is an Associate Marriage and Family Therapist dedicated to supporting children and families in building stronger, more connected relationships.
+Katelyn Montalvo is an Associate Marriage and Family Therapist dedicated to supporting children and families through play, storytelling, and brain-based regulation tools to help them feel safer, calmer, and more connected to one another.
 She received her Bachelor of Arts in English from Azusa Pacific University and went on to earn a Master of Science in Marriage and Family Therapy from Fuller Theological Seminary School of Psychology.

-Before pursuing her graduate studies, Katelyn worked as a preschool teacher, where she developed a deep appreciation for the ways children communicate, play, and form relationships.
-During her clinical training at Hillsides in Pasadena, she worked with children and families across residential, Partial Hospitalization (PHP), and Intensive Outpatient (IOP) levels of care.
-This experience strengthened her commitment to helping families navigate emotional and behavioral challenges with empathy, structure, and understanding.
+Before pursuing her graduate studies, Katelyn spent a decade working in education, where she became intimately aware of the struggles her students faced, particularly those with neurodivergence.
+Her time as an educator fostered a profound respect for the many ways children communicate, play, and build relationships.
+During her clinical training at Hillsides in Pasadena, she supported children and families across Residential, Partial Hospitalization (PHP), and Intensive Outpatient (IOP) levels of care.
+These experiences solidified her commitment to helping children navigate emotional and behavioral challenges with empathy, structure, and attuned support.

-Outside of her clinical work, Katelyn enjoys hiking, yoga, biking, reading, and spending time with friends.
+Outside of her clinical work, Katelyn enjoys hiking, yoga, reading, and spending time with friends.

 AMFT #157805